-- 8.1 The democratic services officer shall prepare a record of the panel's proceedings which shall be signed by the chairman of the panel and will be sent to the parties on request. - 8.2 The record of the proceedings shall be retained by the council for a period of 6 years from the date of determination or the disposal of any appeal.
+- 8.1 The democratic services officer shall prepare a record of the panel's proceedings which shall be signed by the chairman of the panel. - 8.2 The record of the proceedings shall be retained by the council for a period of at least 6 years from the date of determination or the disposal of any appeal.

-Updated 18 May 2012
+Updated May 2014